Saturday Night's Main Event: Original run (1985–1992)

 For much of its history, Saturday Night's Main Event was hosted by McMahon and Jesse "The Body" Ventura with the occasional use of Bobby Heenan in 1986 and 1987.
 In 1990, Roddy Piper replaced Ventura as McMahon's broadcast partner when Ventura left the WWF.
 On the two episodes that aired on Fox, Heenan served as McMahon's partner.
 From 1985 to 1988, the opening theme song for the NBC version was "Obsession" by Animotion with the closing theme being "Take Me Home" by Phil Collins, and also the beginning of "Take On Me" by a-ha was used for show bumpers.
 Steve Winwood's "Higher Love" was also used as a closing theme.
+Starting on the October 4, 1986 edition, each show featured a cold open of short wrestler promos set to a loop of the beginning of Lee Ritenour's "Traveling Music" from the American Flyers soundtrack.
 In February 1988, the songs were replaced with an original WWF-created instrumental theme.
 The new instrumental theme was originally used as the theme of the 1987 WWF Slammy Awards.
 A different opening theme song was used for the February 1992 episode.

-Selected episodes were also shown in the UK on ITV in its weekly Saturday lunchtime World Of Sports slot, mainly thanks to the popularity of the British Bulldogs.
+Selected episodes were also shown in the United Kingdom on ITV in its weekly Saturday lunchtime World of Sport slot, mainly thanks to the popularity of The British Bulldogs.

-Revived run (2006–2008)
+First revived run (2006–2008)

-When WWE's flagship show, Raw, returned to the USA Network in 2005, Saturday Night's Main Event was revived in 2006 as a "special series" to air on occasion on NBC as part of a deal between WWE and NBCUniversal.
+When WWE's flagship show, Raw, returned to the USA Network in 2005, Saturday Night's Main Event was revived in 2006 as a "special series" to air on occasion on NBC as part of a deal between WWE and NBC Universal.
 The Raw, SmackDown, and ECW brand rosters appeared on the show.

 Saturday Night's Main Event returned to NBC on March 18, 2006, in a prime-time slot.
 The first episode aired on a 1-hour time delay, the second episode aired live, with the three remaining episodes airing at a later date.

-Since 2009, Saturday Night's Main Event was replaced instead with WrestleMania: The World Television Premiere.
+The series was discontinued after July 2008; in lieu of Saturday Night's Main Event, WWE began to instead produce hour-long WrestleMania highlights specials for NBC, beginning with The 25th Anniversary of WrestleMania: The World Television Premiere in 2009.